vschuckar/lab-data-transformations/readme.md

 - Now we will try to check the normality of the numerical variables visually
   - Use seaborn library to construct distribution plots for the numerical variables
   - Use Matplotlib to construct histograms
-  - Do the distributions for different numerical variables look like a normal distribution
+  - Do the distributions for different numerical columns look symmetrical?
+Compute the skewness for each, and add a comment with your findings.
 - For the numerical variables, check the multicollinearity between the features.
 Please note that we will use the column `total_claim_amount` later as the target variable.
-- Drop one of the two features that show a high correlation between them (greater than 0.9).
-Write code for both the correlation matrix and for seaborn heatmap.
-If there is no pair of features that have a high correlation, then do not drop any features
+- If you find a pair of columns that show a high correlation between them (greater than 0.9), drop the one that is less correlated with the column `total_claim_amount`.
+Write code for both the correlation matrix.
+If there is no pair of features that have a high correlation, then do not drop any features.
+- Plot the heatmap of the correlation matrix after the filtering.